 When you think of Albuquerque you think of green chili, balloons, and of course the Sandia Mountains!
 There are so many different places to go at the foothills, whether you want to go for a hike or just stay at the base for some epic shots at sunset.

 The mountain is one of my favorite things about living in Albuquerque, so obviously I love shooting with it.
-Every trail I have been on so far, long or short, is so unique and offers different scenic opportunities from the last one.
+Every trail I have been on so far, long or short, is so unique and offers different scenic opportunities from the last.

-The “watermelon” mountain is honestly the most surreal thing at sunset when it glows pink for those quick few minutes, but that is not guaranteed to be a part of every photoshoot.
-It only happens if there are no clouds covering the sun at that time, but even when I shoot at these spots on a cloudy day, it is beautiful!
+The “watermelon” mountain is honestly the most surreal thing at sunset when it glows pink for those quick few minutes.
+But that is not guaranteed to be a part of every photoshoot.
+It only happens if there are no clouds covering the sun at that time, but even on a cloudy day, it is beautiful!
 Overcast is my friend, and I love how moody the images can get on non-sunny days here in the desert.

 No matter what the weather is like, shooting at the foothills will not disappoint!